Gelfand-Tsetlin polytopes and random contractions away from the limiting shapes: Introduction

 To close this introduction, we would like to make the following remark: Many advanced analytical techniques have proved to be very useful towards solving problems in quantum information theory.
 This includes notably random matrix theory, but also large deviation theory, free probability theory, large dimensional convex analysis.
 We hope that this paper will also serve as an invitation to consider saddle point methods, determinantal point process, and possibly Riemann Hilbert techniques as possible additional mathematical techniques in the toolbox that can be used in quantum information theory

-This paper is organized as follows: After this introduction, section \ref{sec:preliminaries} contains mathematical preliminaries of the steepest descent problem, and a statement of the main result theorem \ref{thmdecay}.
-In particular we emphasise section \ref{sec:enop}, which applies theorem \ref{thmdecay} to an example relevant to quantum information theory.
-It is followed by sections \ref{sec:main}, \ref{secsdatak} and \ref{sectrofn'} which contain the main calculations: Section \ref{sec:main} examines the global asymptotic behaviour of the Gelfand-Tsetlin patterns, section \ref{secsdatak} examines the local asymptotic behaviour using steepest descent techniques, and section \ref{sectrofn'} is a necessary technical examination of the behaviour of the roots of the relevant steepest descent functions.
-We finish by Section \ref{sec:application} that contains applications to random geometry and QIT.

 Acknowledgements: BC. was supported by JSPS KAKENHI 17K18734 and 17H04823.
 He would like to thank Ion Nechita for inspiring discussions related to this project, especially during a summer school held in Autrans in 2016.
 Both authors are indebted to Neil O'Connell and Kurt Johannson for discussions at a preliminary stage of this project.
-Thanks also to Maurice Duits for stimulating discussions.
+AM would also like to thank Maurice Duits for stimulating discussions.
+Last but not least, this is a very long paper, which has been reviewed thoroughly by a very careful referee in a short amount of time.
+Our communication with the referee resulted in substantial improvements of the paper, and we would like to express our gratitude to the referee for her/his important contribution towards improving our paper.